prebid/prebid.github.io/dev-docs/bidders/synacormedia.md

 pbs_app_supported: true
 ---

+### Disclosure

+This bidder sets `adId` on the bid response and hasn't responded to the Prebid.js team to confirm uniqueness of this value.
+See [Issue 6381](https://github.com/prebid/Prebid.js/issues/6381).

 ### Note:

 The Synacor Media bidder adapter requires setup and approval from Synacor.
 Please reach out to your account manager for more information and to start using it.